danielhenrymantilla/own-ref.rs/README.md

           - or you give up the move semantics and require `&mut dyn FnMut()`.
 You can always "get ownership back" by using `Option` + `.take()` (which means that misusage of the desired move semantics, now, rather than leading to a compile error, causes panics!)

-    But assuming callers had access to these very ergonomic, and `::core`/no`::alloc`-compatible `StackBox`es, we could have:
+    But assuming callers had access to this very ergonomic, and `::core`/no`::alloc`-compatible, `StackBox` abstraction, we could have:

     ```rust
     # r#"